xnox/shim-review/README.md

 ### Add any additional information you think we may need to validate this shim.
 -------------------------------------------------------------------------------

-VENDOR_DBX files for amd64 & arm64 are included in this repo as
+VENDOR_DBX file is included as canonical-dbx-20221103.esl
-canonical-2021_amd64.esl and canonical-2021_arm64.esl
-One can unpack them using `sig-list-to-certs` utility.
+One can unpack them using `sig-list-to-certs` utility, and finds as the changelog states:
-After that, one can walk launchpad queues to find all the interesting signing & uefi tarballs to verify that everything is included as stated.
-The number of hashes is large: amd64 - 1 cert & 378 hashes
-arm64 - 1 cert & 170 hashes

-For our next shim after this one, we will ensure that kernel correctly rejects kernels for kexec based on MokListXRT including by-cert revocation, start signing such kernels with the new signing certificate, and replaces all the hashes in the vendor dbx with the currently in use certs.

-Other changes compared with our previous shim submissions:
- - out of MokListRT mirror size considerations, we have stopped using shim's ephemeral signing certificate.
-And instead we use our signing cert issued by our CA to sign fb.efi & mm.efi like most other distros do.
-This also now makes our shim builds reproducible like everyone else.

- - Above means that our unsigned shim/fb/mm are now produced in a custom upload tarball during the build, and are no longer in the shim.deb.
-As that's how one submits EFI apps for signing in Launchpad.
+    This vendor dbx revokes all certificates that have been used so far.
+    - CN = Canonical Ltd. Secure Boot Signing
+    - CN = Canonical Ltd. Secure Boot Signing (2017)
+    - CN = Canonical Ltd. Secure Boot Signing (ESM 2018)
+    - CN = Canonical Ltd. Secure Boot Signing (2019)
+    - CN = Canonical Ltd. Secure Boot Signing (Ubuntu Core 2019)
+    - CN = Canonical Ltd. Secure Boot Signing (2021 v1)
+    - CN = Canonical Ltd. Secure Boot Signing (2021 v2)
+    - CN = Canonical Ltd. Secure Boot Signing (2021 v3)

 - we have disabled ExitBootServices check, to allow chainloading a second shim from disk, from netbooted shim+grub.
 All shims these days require signature validation thus this is safe to do.
 We need this to support secureboot in https://maas.io which by default netboots & recovers bare metal machines.

 - we have disabled the unacceptable 5s boot delay in fallback when TPM is present, as it impacts bootspeed for the noninteractive cloud instances that have vTPM & SecureBoot.